 Due to this, many batt LEO cases end up in trial.

-Miami-Dade County criminal defense attorney who represents clients in the Miami-Dade and Broward areas.
+Nevertheless, batt LEO is a serious felony that requires strong defense.
+I am a Miami-Dade County criminal defense attorney who represents clients in the Miami-Dade and Broward areas.

 Contact me today for a free and confidential assessment of your case.